October 23, 2013

 Angel_Gabriel

-2 Comments on “Stepping Into My Gabriel Nature”
+2 responses to “Stepping Into My Gabriel Nature”

 In my experience, spiritual growth eventually requires the personal Outer Self of a personality to accept, identify with and blend identities with the High Self, the Solar Angel.
 When you enter, accept, and live the awareness and power of your “Gabriel state,” you as Outer Self allow that greater aspect of your being to manifest through you on an increasingly constant basis.